ShapescapeMC/shapescape-dialogue-2/docs/syntax.md

 blank: time=5
 ```

-The main part of the message node is the message.
-Messages start with `>`.
-Message nodes can also execute commands.
-Commands in dialogs must use the `/` prefix.
-Messages must be defined above commands.

 The main part of the message node is the message, which starts with `>`.
 Message nodes can also execute commands, which must use the `/` prefix.
 Messages must be defined above commands."

 Message nodes can be nested inside other nodes such as a [camera](#camera) timeline.